NGMunia/ENCOR-LAB/README.md

 Quality of Service:

 Company-X LAN router:
-  -Social media traffic is policed to 250kbps -Scavenger traffic (torrent) is dropped.
+  - Social media traffic is policed to 250kbps
+  - Scavenger traffic (torrent) is dropped.
-  -Traffic destined to R5 is marked as critical data and given a CBWFQ bandwidth of 30% of CIR
+  - Traffic destined to R5 is marked as critical data and given a CBWFQ bandwidth of 30% of CIR

 Security:

 Company-X firewall
-  -Zone based firewall is configured to separate LAN and Internet links
+  - Zone based firewall is configured to separate LAN and Internet links